shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

 ### Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs

 ### Task 1: Review your on-prem Hyper-V Linux Server and OSS DB

+In this task, you will access the Hyper-V Manager to start and connect to the redhat VM, which contains an OSS Database.
+You'll log into this Red Hat server, preparing it for migration to Azure using Azure Migrate.

 1. Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.